-In this paper, we use combine several large data sets of individual rental and sale transactions, local property tax information and household economic and demographic characteristics to create measures of the variation in the total returns to single family housing across zip codes within over 20 U.S. cities.
+In this paper, we use combine several large data sets of individual rental and sale transactions, local property tax information and household economic and demographic characteristics to create measures of the variation in the total returns to single family housing across zip codes within over 20 U.S. CBSAs.
 We show that the returns to holding single family real estate vary considerably and predictably even within urban areas.
-Ex-ante differences in neighborhood demographics and economic characteristics, such as the median income of a neighborhood, average credit scores and racial composition, predict future returns mainly by predicting yields.
-Properties in areas with ex-ante lower median income or credit scores or a larger share of black residents have higher yields.
-The spreads in average returns across local areas within cities are generally large: a property in a zip code with double the median income or a 100 point higher average credit score as compared to a different property in another zip code in the same CBSA can expect a 3.3 percentage point lower return.
+Ex-ante differences in local demographic and economic characteristics, such as the median income, average credit scores and racial composition of a neighborhood, predict future returns mainly by predicting yields.
+Properties in areas with ex-ante lower median income or credit scores or a larger share of black residents have higher yields than similar houses located in other neighborhoods in the CBSA.
+The spreads in average returns across local areas within CBSAs are generally large: a property in a zip code with double the median income or a 100 point higher average credit score as compared to a different property in another zip code in the same CBSA can expect a 3.3 percentage point lower return.

 Using repeated cross-sectional regressions, we further show that the spread in future yields and returns predicted by current area characteristics varies considerably over time in our data.
-The spread is narrow prior to housing bust, widens during the housing bust and then slowly narrows after about 2014.1
+The spread is narrow prior to the Great Recession, then widens during the recession before slowly narrowing after 2014.1